Baby's Day Out: Plot

-The criminals attempt to follow him, but keep getting injured in the process as he makes his way to the city zoo.
-They are shocked to find him in the ape house with a western lowland gorilla, which shows a paternal side and does not injure him.
-The gorilla also feeds Bink with some of its fruits.
-The criminals try to retrieve him, but the gorilla notices them; it pounds Veeko's hand, throws Norby into the air using a mop as a catapult, and hurls Eddie against the bars of another nearby cage.
+The criminals attempt to follow Bink, but keep getting injured in the process as he makes his way to the city zoo.
+They are shocked to find him in the ape house with a western lowland gorilla, who shows a friendly and paternal side and does not injure him.
+The gorilla also feeds Bink with some of his fruits.
+The criminals attempt to retrieve him, but the gorilla thwarts them by pounding Veeko's hand, throwing Norby into the air using a mop as a catapult, and finally grabbing Eddie close against the bars by roaring at him with intense volume and hurling him across to another cage.

 The criminals corner and catch Bink in the zoo's park, but are confronted by two chatty police officers, who have noticed that their van's engine is still running.
 During the conversation, Eddie hides Bink under his coat in his lap, but Bink reaches his cigarette lighter, setting his groin on fire and sneaking off as soon as the officers are gone.
 Veeko extinguishes the fire by stomping repeatedly on Eddie's groin.

-They then follow Bink to a construction site where they experience several near-death mishaps such as Veeko getting thrown off the building and into the back of a garbage truck, Norby falling into a vat of wet cement, and Eddie getting stranded on a crane after being drenched in glue.
+They then follow Bink to a construction site where they experience several near-death mishaps such as Veeko getting thrown off the building and into the back of a garbage truck, Norby falling into a vat of wet cement, and Eddie getting stranded on a crane after being hit by a hammer and drenched in glue.
 The sun then sets as Bink and the construction crew leave the site.
 After managing to escape, the criminals give up on catching Bink and return home.